Frequently Asked Questions

 What is efflorescence?

 Efflorescence is a crystalline deposit of water-soluble salts on the surface of masonry.
-Although efflorescence is unsightly and a nuisance to remove, it is not harmful to the brick masonry nor does it affect the structural integrity of the masonry.
+Although efflorescence is unsightly and a nuisance to remove, it is not harmful to masonry nor does it affect its structural integrity.
 For efflorescence to occur, a number of conditions are necessary; there must be a source of water into the masonry, there must be soluble salts within the masonry, and there must be a path for the water to get to the surface of the masonry and evaporate.
-Efflorescence occurs only occasionally and it is difficult to predict when it will occur.
-However, efflorescence is generally associated with wet and cold weather, and the early life of the building.
-The source of the salts may be from either the cement and/ or lime in the mortar, adjacent materials or occasionally the brick.
+Efflorescence may only occur occasionally (ie. after a wet spring snowfall) or it may be ongoing because of a bad flashing or deteriorated caulking which allows moisture into your masonry wall.
+Efflorescence is generally associated with wet weather but may also appear temporarily early life of a new building as the construction moisture in the mortar and materials evaporate.
+The source of the soluble salts may be from either the cement and/ or lime in the mortar, adjacent materials or occasionally the brick.

 Can I prevent efflorescence?